Raymond-YZ/SC160/README.txt

-These projects are developed from taking CSE 160 at UC Santa Cruz.
-Languages used: HTML, CSS, JavaScript, WebGL, Three.js library All models used in Assignment/Lab5 are provided by poly.google.com
+These projects are developed from taking CSE 160 at UC Santa Cruz: Introduction to Computer Graphics Languages used: HTML, CSS, JavaScript, WebGL, Three.js library All models used in Assignment/Lab5 are provided by poly.google.com